-Aliss Wang is an Artist, Filmmaker, Transitions Coach, and Researcher in the San Francisco Bay Area, with roots in Los Angeles, Taiwan, and China.
-She curates experiences of the mind, body, and spirit experiencing itself.
-Her work is informed by a lifelong spiritual search to transmute pain and suffering, and quantum leap into inspired and empowered living for realizing our greatest individual and collective possibility of peaceful and harmonious relations with each other and our world.
+Aliss Wang is a Psychotherapist, Life Transitions Coach and Filmmaker in the San Francisco Bay Area, Greater Los Angeles, and Taipei, Taiwan.
+She supports processes of the mind, body, and spirit.
+Her work is informed by a lifelong spiritual practice of transmuting pain and suffering into an inspired and empowered life.
+She helps individuals, couples, and groups process and achieve greater possibilities of ease and harmonious relations with each other in the world.

-My work uses interactive media to explore the relationship between human need and human endeavor, connecting our collective need for safety and survival to innate personal desire of living out loud our greatest dreams, and leaving a positive mark in the history of time.
-Balancing the themes of sacred mystery and scientific inquiry, I challenge and seduce my audience to join the adventure of asking “What If I Could…?”
+She works with clients individually and in groups using interactive media to explore the relationship between shifting needs, connecting the need for safety and survival to the drivers of innate personal desire in living out loud our greatest dreams, and leaving a positive mark in the history of time.
+Clients are often in the process of thinking, “What If I Could…?”

 For speaking engagements, coaching inquiries, and participation in Dream.Shift.Inspire.